AlexSpencer27/casana/README.md

 ## Overview
 A neural network framework for detecting peaks in noisy signals, focusing on modularity and reproducibility.

+## Model Results
+The latest model training results and prediction figures can be found in the `best_model_results/` directory.
+This includes:
+- Model-specific performance metrics and visualizations in dedicated subdirectories
+- Comparative analysis between different model architectures
+- Up-to-date prediction figures and performance metrics

 ## Key Principles
 ### 1. Experiment Pipeline
 - Central configuration via YAML